Keep it simple!

 Now it’s your turn.
 How do you simplify your life?

-Enter your email for free tips.
+Enter your email Now for more Tips.